 Breathe.
 Celebrate.
 Reflect.
 Give yourself permission to do what you need to do to mark the end of this chapter and the beginning of the next.

 Then, double-check your legal loose ends.
-Has your Qualified Domestic Relations Order been prepared and implemented?
+Has your Qualified Domestic Relations Order (QDRO) been prepared and implemented?
 If not, take care of this to make sure you get your respective share of your retirement account down the road.
-Will you be restoring your maiden name after divorce?
+Will you be changing your name?
 Update your auto and home insurance policies, driver's license, credit cards, and even your emergency contact info at work.

 This is also the perfect time to reassess your finances.
 Once your divorce is final, you should know exactly where you stand financially.
 Meet with a financial professional to make sure you're on the right track to be where you want to be financially in the near future and over the long term.